The David Johnson Collection

 Ancient Cypriot & other Antiquities

-All the Cypriot items are being donated to Walk of Truth to be repatriated and exhibited at Kykkos Monastery, Cyprus.
+All the Cypriot items are being donated to the Tasoula Hadjitofi Foundation when it becomes a UK registered Charity, we hope in May or June 2024, to be immediately repatriated to Cyprus and we hope exhibited at Kykkos Monastery Museum.

-On 23rd September 2019, 5 years after I started collecting Cypriot antiquities, an attempt was made to hand over ownership of all of the Cypriot collection to Kykkos Monastery museum in Cyprus through the NGO “Walk of Truth”.
+On 23rd September 2019, 5 years after I started collecting Cypriot antiquities, an attempt was made to hand over ownership of all of the Cypriot collection to Kykkos Monastery museum in Cyprus through Tasoula Hadjitofi's NGO “Walk of Truth”.
 The first 87 pieces were intended to return to Cyprus in March 2020, but the disruption of freight flights by the Covid pandemic meant they were stuck in a warehouse.
 It was then discovered the agreement was faulty and had to be changed.
-I had hoped to simply make a gift to Cyprus in a spirit of trust, but it turns out that the law penalises you for being so naive.
-However I hope the first 100 objects will travel to Kykkos soon, to be exhibited, and most of the remainder will follow by the end of next year or whenever the new space is ready for them.
-I hope a more rigorous printed catalogue will be ready by that point.
+I had hoped to simply make a gift to Cyprus in a spirit of trust, but hostility from the Cyprus Museum held it up further.
+Now that this is solved and the Cypriot government enthusiastic, I hope the first 120 objects will be able to be donated extremely soon and we hope exhibited this year.
+Most of the remainder will follow next year or whenever a new space is ready for them.
+I hope a more academically rigorous printed catalogue that I am currently writing will be ready by that point.

 David Johnson Antiquities